Versal/sdk/README.md

 ### SDK Development

-To build up a new version of documentation:

 #### Building docs

 *Note: assumes you keep the `gadget-docs` repo in the same directory as the `sdk` repo